indeox/infiniscroll/README.md

-## InfiniScroll
+# InfiniScroll*

-A (still very experimental) way to render large virtual lists in the browser
+Yet another (still very experimental) way to render large virtual lists in the browser

+`* Suggestions for better names accepted`

 ### To run